nicolyy/nicolyy/README.md

 # About Me

-- 🔭 I’m currently working on develop myself and learn new technologies
+- 🔭 I’m currently working on developing myself and learning new technologies
 - 🌱 I’m currently learning Web development
-- 📫 How to reach me: you can find me on linkedin
+- 📫 How to reach me: you can find me on linkEdin
 - ⚡ Fun fact: I love playing volleyball and programming (sorry, I have no fun fact)